Ayms/torrent-live/README.md

 torrent-live does behave like a total freerider, so unlike usual bittorrent clients, nobody can know what you are doing and you are not participating to the torrents.

-It is of course not using trackers, only magnet links and the bittorrent Distributed Hash Table.
+It is of course not using trackers, only magnet links and the bittorrent Distributed Hash Table (DHT).

 The only ones that know something about you are those you are connected to, you can see their IP addresses on the console, it's unlikely that these ones, which are sharing the content, are tracking you.